pderichs/kalkulator/README.md

 You can move the cell selection with your cursor keys or by using the mouse.
-Alternatively you can press `Ctrl+G` and enter the coordinates in the form `row column` to navigate to the cell with coordinates `row` and `col` (e.g. to navigate to cell with coordinates row 10 and column 20 you use `10 20`).
+Alternatively you can press `Ctrl+G` and enter the coordinates in the form `row column` to navigate to the cell with coordinates `row` and `col` (e.g. to navigate to cell with coordinates row 10 and column 20 just enter `10 20`).

 Press `F2` to edit cell contents (this moves the cursor to the formula text field above the cells view).
 Press `Enter` to apply your changes to the cell or `Esc` to abort.